-Coronary artery disease is the end result of a process called atherosclerosis (commonly called "hardening of the arteries").
-It is the most common cause of heart attack and involves the build-up of unhealthy cholesterol in the arteries, with inflammation and injury in the cells of the blood vessels.
+Coronary artery disease is the result of a process called atherosclerosis (commonly called "hardening of the arteries").
+It is the most common cause of heart attack and involves the build-up of cholesterol in the arteries, with inflammation and injury in the cells of the blood vessels.
 The arteries narrow and become brittle.
 Heart failure in such cases most often results from a pumping defect in the left side of the heart.
-[For more information, see In-Depth Report #3: Coronary artery disease and angina; and In-Depth Report #23: Cholesterol.]
+But both sides can be affected.

-People often survive heart attacks, but many eventually develop heart failure from the damage the attack does to the heart muscles.
-[For more information, see In-Depth Report #12: Heart attack.]
+People often survive heart attacks.
+But many eventually develop heart failure from the damage the attack does to the heart muscles.

 The valves of the heart control the flow of blood leaving and entering the heart.
 Abnormalities can cause blood to back up or leak back into the heart.

-Cardiomyopathy is a disorder that damages the heart muscles and leads to heart failure.
-There are several different types.
+Cardiomyopathy is a disorder in which something has made the heart muscle abnormal and heart failure results.
+There are several different types of cardiomyopathy.
 Injury to the heart muscles may cause the heart muscles to thin out (dilate) or become too thick (become hypertrophic).
 In either case, the heart doesn't pump correctly.
 Viral myocarditis is a rare viral infection that involves the heart muscle and can produce either temporary or permanent heart muscle damage.

 Dilated Cardiomyopathy.
 Dilated cardiomyopathy involves an enlarged heart ventricle.
-The muscles thin out, reducing the pumping action, usually on the left side.
+The muscles thin out, reducing the heart's pumping action, usually on the left side.
 Although this condition is associated with genetic factors, the direct cause is often not known.
 (This is called idiopathic dilated cardiomyopathy.)
 In other cases, viral infections, alcoholism, and high blood pressure may increase the risk for this condition.

 Restrictive Cardiomyopathy.
-Restrictive cardiomyopathy refers to a group of disorders in which the heart chambers are unable to properly fill with blood because of stiffness in the heart.
+Restrictive cardiomyopathy refers to a group of disorders in which the heart chambers are unable to properly fill with blood because of extreme stiffness in the heart.
 The heart is of normal size or only slightly enlarged.
 However, it cannot relax normally during the time between heartbeats when the blood returns from the body to the heart (diastole).
 The most common causes of restrictive cardiomyopathy are amyloidosis and scarring of the heart from an unknown cause (idiopathic myocardial fibrosis).
-It frequently occurs after a heart transplant.
+It may occur after heart transplant.

-Pulmonary hypertension is increased pressure in the pulmonary arteries that carry blood from the heart to the lungs.
+Chronic obstructive pulmonary disease (severe chronic bronchitis or emphysema) and other major lung diseases are risk factors for right-sided heart failure.
+Pulmonary hypertension is increased pressure in the pulmonary arteries that carry blood from the right side of the heart to the lungs.
 The increased pressure makes the heart work harder to pump blood, which can cause heart failure.
-The development of right-sided heart failure in patients with pulmonary hypertension is a strong predictor of death within 6 - 12 months.

 An overactive thyroid (hyperthyroidism) or underactive thyroid (hypothyroidism) can have severe effects on the heart and increase the risk for heart failure.